sandrasocial/SSELFIE-BRAND-STUDIO/CRITICAL_TRAINING_SYSTEM_FIX.md

 - No training starts unless ALL steps verified correct
 - Error handling at every step with user feedback

-### 4. 📱 PHOTO PERMISSION NOTIFICATION
+### 4. 🛡️ BULLETPROOF FILE VALIDATION
-- Clear notification: "Allow access to photos for private images"
-- User guidance for iOS/Android photo permissions
-- Alternative manual selection if automatic fails
+- Strict file type and size validation (10KB-10MB)
+- Base64 conversion with error handling
+- Minimum 10 images required for training
+- Quality checks at every step

 ## IMMEDIATE ACTIONS FOR DABBAJONA:
 1. ✅ Corrupt model deleted from database
 2. ✅ She can now restart training fresh
 3. ✅ New bulletproof system prevents cross-contamination
 4. ✅ Upload validation ensures only her photos used
+5. ✅ Removed photo permission component as requested
+6. ✅ Bulletproof validation integrated into simple-training page

 ## SYSTEM-WIDE PROTECTION:
 - All current users protected from cross-contamination